Skip to main content

 COMMON LAW AND DIVORCE

 Once a common law marriage is established, it’s just as binding as a legal marriage.
-You must be granted a legal divorce and go through legal divorce proceedings just like any other married couple if you wish to separate or a partner dies, this is grounds for separation as well.
-If a partner dies and a common law marriage hasn’t been established previously, you’ll have to prove one existed.
+You must be granted a legal divorce and go through legal divorce proceedings just like any other married couple.
+In the event of separation of a couple in a common law marriage, they will have to handle issues of alimony, child custody and support; if a partner dies and a common law marriage hasn’t been established previously, you’ll have to prove one existed.
 This applies only to those few states that recognize common-law marriage.

 Petrelli Previtera, LLC, a top-notch family law firm serving Jefferson and Douglas Counties, takes the time to answer all of your questions and address any concerns you may have.
 We offer divorce attorney consultations for you to meet us, get to know us (and us, you), ask any questions you may have, and explain our divorce legal services.
 We are experts in common law marriage and divorce and are here to help with any issues you have.